All-in-one Graph-based Indexing for Hybrid Search on GPUs: Introduction

-Despite the effectiveness, the paradigm of multi-path retrieval introduces two primary problems due to its decoupled architecture. \textbf{(1)} {\em Index storage overhead.} Each retrieval path necessitates the construction, maintenance, and storage of a dedicated index.
-This not only increases system complexity but also incurs significant storage and operational overhead\footnote{For instance, Infinity~\cite{infinity_hybrid} requires 5GB to store the indexes of three retrieval paths for a dataset with 1M documents, where the HNSW index size for dense vector retrieval only accounts for 23\%.}~\cite{zhang2024efficient,liang2024unify}. \textbf{(2)} {\em Retrieval efficiency and accuracy.} The optimal results for a hybrid query may not be present within the top-$k'$ results from any single path~\cite{wang2021milvus,wang2024must,zhu2024hjg}, leading to decreased accuracy.
-As a result, neither \textit{Fusion retrieval} nor \textit{Multi-path retrieval} can simultaneously deliver high accuracy, efficiency, and extensibility.
+Despite the effectiveness of the multi-path retrieval paradigm, it introduces two issues due to the decoupled architecture. \textbf{(1)} {\em Index storage overhead.} Each retrieval path necessitates the construction, storage, and maintenance of a dedicated index.
+This not only increases system complexity but also incurs significant storage overhead\footnote{For instance, Infinity~\cite{infinity_hybrid} requires 5GB to store the indexes of three retrieval paths for a dataset with 1M documents, where the HNSW index size for dense vector retrieval only accounts for 23\%.}~\cite{zhang2024efficient,liang2024unify}. \textbf{(2)} {\em Retrieval accuracy.} The optimal results for a hybrid query may not be present within the top-$k'$ results from any single path~\cite{wang2021milvus,wang2024must,zhu2024hjg}, leading to decreased accuracy.

-To overcome the aforementioned limitations, inspired by \textit{Edgar Allan Poe}'s literary theory of "\textit{Unity of Effect}", this work explores unifying diverse multi-path indexes into a single, all-in-one hybrid index, leveraging the GPU to achieve efficient construction and real-time retrieval.
-The graph-based index has recently gained prominence as a leading approach for approximate nearest neighbor search (ANNS), owing to its superior efficiency and accuracy~\cite{voruganti2025mirage,jiang2025digra,xu2024irangegraph,wang2021comprehensive}.
-This naturally raises a key research question: {\em how can we design a unified graph-based index for effective hybrid search?} However, such a design is non-trivial.
-Practical applications with real-time requirements—such as recommendation systems, search engines, and RAG—demand a hybrid index that is simultaneously efficient, effective, and flexible.
-We identify two primary challenges that must be addressed: